sdeibel/spambayes3/scripts/README.txt

-This directory contains a collection of spambayes applications/scripts.

-Each file within this directory should be executable, and perform a specific task (export the database, launch a POP3 proxy, and so on).

-To avoid polluting the end user's python/scripts directory when spambayes is installed, each script should be prefixed with 'sb_'.
+This directory contains a subset of the original spambayes scripts, just for running spambayes via procmail to filter out spam, and the mailbox trainer to train on user-selected emais that are either spam or ham.